Skip to main content

 Do not give your dogs any attention for being nudgy, demanding, barking or jumping.
 Correct any unwanted behaviors and reward only polite behaviors.

 Never let your dogs work things out for themselves, or you send a message that you won't get involved when there is conflict.
 If your dogs growl or fight over an object, don't scold them, just remove it.
-If your dog intimidates another dog or person by staring, interrupt the stare and redirect your dog to another behavior.
+If your dog intimidates another dog or person by staring, interrupt the stare and redirect your dog to a better behavior.
 If your dog steals something, give it back to who originally had it.
 For some dogs, ALL toys, bones, chew toys, etc should be picked up and put away, don't leave anything out for them to fight over.
 Remember to also keep crate doors closed to prevent fighting over their "bedrooms".
 Dogs with a history of aggression should also be trained to stay off of human furniture.

 If you don't make time to train your dogs, you will be forced to make time for their behaviors.
 Be patient!
 And when you think you've been patient, be patient some more.
 Taking time to do things right today is so much easier than trying to undo unwanted behaviors later.
 Of course there are many dogs that you could throw all this out the window, turn them loose instantly and have zero issues.
 Unfortunately, dog trainers get all the calls for the dogs where it doesn't work out that way.